 “One thing I’ve realized over the years is the more people who do what you do, the bigger your movement is and the whole industry is better off,” Salkind says.
 “Bob, by making me his first apprentice outside of the family, was opening the doors to people being able to do this and not have it be a secret.”

 “I never thought the world would come to me.
 I always thought I’d have to rearrange my life and live an illegal lifestyle, but fortunately my lifestyle is now completed legal and vindicated by laws,” he adds.
 “I still smoke out of my pieces every day, and being a glassblower, when a piece gets dirty, I can just make a new one.
-I like being able to wake up in the morning, smoke and couple of bowls, go the studio and make whatever the hell I want.”
+I like being able to wake up in the morning, smoke and couple of bowls, go in to the studio and make whatever the hell I want.”